f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 SNMP Trap Details
 =================

 Inside of F5OS there are different categories of diagnostic information that the system captures: **System Alerts** and **System Events**.
 Both System Alerts and System Events can trigger SNMP traps.
-This section will provide background on the differences between the two types, and make recommendations of how to monitor and interpret the different types of SNMP traps.
+This section will provide background on the differences between the two types and make recommendations of how to monitor and interpret the different types of SNMP traps.
 Before getting into the SNMP Trap implementation, it is important to understand how F5OS categorizes the different types of messages.

 System Alarms
 -------------

-A system alarm is typically associated with some sort of fault in the system and it will have two states: An **alarm** condition indicating that some threshold has been crossed or some failure has occurred, and then a corresponding **clear** condition that indicates the fault has cleared or the threshold condition has gone back to an acceptable level.
+A system alarm is typically associated with some sort of fault in the system, and it will have two states: An **alarm** condition indicating that some threshold has been crossed or some failure has occurred, and then a corresponding **clear** condition that indicates the fault has cleared or the threshold condition has gone back to an acceptable level.
 System alarms are high-level categories like: psu-fault, drive-fault, thermal-fault etc...
 These type of messages are what traditional SNMP systems monitor in order to alert someone when there is a failure condition or a threshold that has been crossed requiring attention.

 If a system is healthy and there are no active alarms, then the output of **show system alarms** will report **No entries found**.